PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 POLICY ON SEX AND GENDER EQUITY IN RESEARCH

-The journal is committed to promoting high ethical standards and requires authors to adhere to the SAGER guidelines.
+The journal is committed to promoting high ethical standards and requires authors to adhere to the SAGER (Sex and Gender Equity in Research) guidelines.

 AUTHOR REQUIREMENTS